Menu Top

 Can you draw the next shape?
 Yes.

-A regular hendecagon, which is a polygon with 11 equal sides and 11 equal angles.
+A regular Hendecagon with 11 equal sides

 2. Complete Graphs